 A gastrostomy may be done at the same time as another stomach surgery.

-An incision will be made through the skin and the belly wall.
-The last cut will be made in the stomach.
+Open surgery—An incision will be made through the skin and the belly wall.
+The last incision will be made in the stomach.
 A tube will then be placed through the skin and into the stomach.
 This tube will be stitched in place.
 The incision will be closed with stitches or staples.
 A bandage will be placed over the site.

 How Long Will It Take?

 The area will be painful after the surgery.
-Medicine will help with the pain until you heal.
+Medicine and home care help.

 Average Hospital Stay